-- accelerated vesting of an aggregate of 6,666 PMC Commercial Common Shares subject to vesting conditions, which are held in equal amounts by Jan F. Salit and Barry N. Berlin upon a change of control, including the Merger; - certain benefits to be provided to Messrs.
-Salit and Berlin under their Restated Executive Employment Agreements (as defined in the section entitled "The Merger-Interests of PMC Commercial Trust Managers and Executive Officers in the Merger") with PMC Commercial; - · continued employee benefits for PMC Commercial executive officers in accordance with the terms of the Merger Agreement; and - · indemnification and insurance coverage for PMC Commercial Trust Managers and executive officers, as provided in the Merger Agreement.
+- Accelerated vesting of an aggregate of 6,666 PMC Commercial Common Shares subject to vesting conditions, of which 3,333 shares are held by each of Jan F. Salit and Barry N. Berlin upon a change of control, including the Merger.
+The value of such PMC Commercial Common Shares held by each of Messrs.
+Salit and Berlin, based on the per share closing price on October 8, 2013, was \$29,264. - Certain benefits to be provided to Messrs.
+Salit and Berlin under their Restated Executive Employment Agreements with PMC Commercial (as summarized and quantified under "THE MERGER-Interests of PMC Commercial Trust Managers and Executive Officers in the Merger" beginning on page 81 and " Advisory Vote on Merger Related Compensation Proposal" beginning on page 83). - Continued employee benefits for Messrs.
+Salit and Berlin in accordance with the terms of the Merger Agreement, as summarized under "THE MERGER AGREEMENT-Certain Other Covenants-Employee Matters" beginning on page 95. - Indemnification and insurance coverage for PMC Commercial Trust Managers and executive officers, as provided in the Merger Agreement.
+See "THE MERGER AGREEMENT-Certain Other Covenants-Indemnification" beginning on page 94.
+The aggregate premiums that PMC Commercial expects to pay with respect to such insurance coverage is \$250,000.